weidenfreak/vim_config/README.markdown

 needs to be removed.

-* bundle - this is the special folder pathogen uses to store plugins.
-* external - any submodules that aren't kept in bundle will go here.
+* bundle - this is the special folder pathogen uses to store plugins. z external - any submodules that aren't kept in bundle will go here.
 As of right now, pathogen is the only thing here.
 * config - this is where all the custom config files are kept.
 If you look in the vimrc file, you'll see where everything in this folder is loaded